cv

 Madison Machine Learning

-• Co-organizing and growing a new community hub connecting machine learning students, faculty, and industry professionals.
+• Co-organizing and growing a new community hub connecting machine learning researchers.

-• Co-leading weekly technical deep-dives and facilitating critical discussions on state-of-the-art papers in machine learning.
+• Co-leading weekly technical deep-dives and critical discussions on SOTA papers in machine learning.

 • 2024.03 - 2025.03